Ken Loach

-Kenneth Charles Loach (born 17 June 1936) is a British film director and screenwriter.
-His socially critical directing style and socialist ideals are evident in his film treatment of social issues such as poverty (Poor Cow, 1967), homelessness (Cathy Come Home, 1966), and labour rights (Riff-Raff, 1991, and The Navigators, 2001).
+Kenneth Charles Loach (born 17 June 1936) is a retired English filmmaker.
+His socially critical directing style and socialist views are evident in his film treatment of social issues such as poverty (Poor Cow, 1967), homelessness (Cathy Come Home, 1966), and labour rights (Riff-Raff, 1991, and The Navigators, 2001).

 Loach's film Kes (1969) was voted the seventh greatest British film of the 20th century in a poll by the British Film Institute.
-Two of his films, The Wind That Shakes the Barley (2006) and I, Daniel Blake (2016), received the Palme d'Or at the Cannes Film Festival, making him one of only nine filmmakers to win the award twice.
+Two of his films, The Wind That Shakes the Barley (2006) and I, Daniel Blake (2016), received the Palme d'Or at the Cannes Film Festival, making him one of only ten filmmakers to win the award twice.
+He also holds the record for the most films screened in the main competition at Cannes with 15.

 Early life

-Kenneth Charles Loach was born on 17 June 1936 in Nuneaton, Warwickshire, the son of Vivien (née Hamlin) and John Loach.
-He attended King Edward VI Grammar School and at the age of 19 went to serve in the Royal Air Force.
-He read law at St Peter's College, Oxford and graduated with a third-class degree.
-As a member of the Oxford University Experimental Theatre Club he directed an open-air production of Bartholomew Fair for the Shakespeare Memorial Theatre, Stratford, in 1959 (when he also took the role of the shady horse-dealer Dan Jordan Knockem).
-After Oxford, he began a career in the dramatic arts.
+Kenneth Charles Loach was born in Nuneaton, Warwickshire on 17 June 1936, the son of Vivien (née Hamlin) and John Loach.
+He attended King Edward VI Grammar School and joined the Royal Air Force at the age of 19.
+He later read law at St Peter's College, Oxford, graduating with a third-class degree.
+As a member of the Experimental Theatre Club, he directed a 1959 open-air production of Bartholomew Fair for the Shakespeare Memorial Theatre, in which he also starred as Dan Jordan Knockem.